- Author: Don McCabe

 Notice that you never ask your students to "study" more words, only to spell them.
 As they recognize more and more patterns and begin to spell words correctly that they've never seen before - all without "studying" - their confidence and spelling skills soar!

 Sequential Spelling comes in 6 progressive levels of difficulty.
-It's a Required Resource in Language Arts from Level D-Level 100, and a component of Full-Grade Packages 3-5.
+It's a Required Resource in Language Arts from Level D-Level 100, and a component of All-Subjects Packages 3-5.
 If you have never used Sequential Spelling before, McCabe urges you to begin with Volume 1 because, while your students might be "ready" to spell frightened (Volume 4), they really ought to know the patterns associated with spelling presidential (Volume 1).
 The truth is, the levels have absolutely nothing to do with grade levels per se.

 Help your child build spelling confidence.
 In order to allow your child to advance naturally without pushing them too far ahead before they have mastered foundational concepts, Sonlight recommends starting Sequential Spelling at Language Arts D (usually used by grades 3-5).
 For the Language Arts programs that coordinate with Sonlight A-C, children study spelling in a format designed to reinforce the phonics concepts they are learning.
 Once students have mastered phonics and gained reading confidence without the need to "decode" words, they are ready to move onto learning the spelling rules found in Sequential Spelling.